 Simply put, a Story Element is a mandatory portion of a story.
-You can think of the story elements as the building blocks you’ll use the ensure your novel is strong.
-They are tools to use to help you design and evaluate your story.
+You can think of the story elements as the building blocks you’ll use to ensure your novel is strong.
+They are tools to help you design and evaluate your story.

-Every scene in a novel is made up of story elements, and Story Elements are grouped into structure, character, plot, and setting.
+Every scene in a novel is made up of story elements, and Fictionary groups the 38 Fictionary Story Elements into structure, character, plot, and setting.

 Character, Plot, and Setting

 Character, plot, and setting elements are all interrelated.
-One may be more important than the other depending on the type of story being written, but a story must have all three elements.
-Therefore, every writer and editor must be talented in evaluating the three types of elements.
+One may be more important than the other depending on the type of story being written, but a story must have all three components.
+Therefore, every writer and editor must be talented in evaluating the three types of components.

 Character elements include story elements such as Character per Scene, Point of View character, and Scene Impact on Protagonist.